-Knowing where the enemies are is crucial in every firefight and Lion is the best at keeping tabs on targets.
+Knowing where enemies are is crucial in every firefight, and Lion is the best at keeping tabs on targets.

 Flanking missions are the specialty of Alibi.
-She excels in distracting enemies and drawing their attention to her decoys while the real one waits for the right time to strike.
+She excels in distracting enemies and drawing their attention to her decoys while the real operative waits for the right time to strike.

-Alibi has the PRISMA decoys as her ability.
+Alibi has PRISMA decoys as her ability.
 She can drop up to 3 hologram decoys that draw the enemy’s attention.
-This gives the team the maneuverability to position themselves in an optimal position to take enemies out.
-Alternately, deploying the decoys can also distract opponents so you can go ahead and revive teammates safely.
+This gives the team the maneuverability to move into an optimal position to take enemies out.
+Alternately, deploying the decoys can also distract opponents to help you revive teammates safely.

 Her Mx4 Storm SMG is the perfect tool to take out groups of enemies distracted by her decoys.